khanh8a4ntp/Emotion-Recognition-YOLOv12/README.md

 - **Surprised** 😲
 - **Unknown** ❓ (for unrecognized emotions)

+---

-## Usage Scenarios
+## 📖 Usage Scenarios

 - **Static Analysis**: Upload an image or video to analyze emotions in a single moment or across a sequence of frames.
 - **Instant Capture**: Take a quick photo with your webcam to see what emotions are present.
 - **Video Processing**: Record a video and let the app annotate emotions frame-by-frame.
-- **Live Interaction**: Use the real-time feature to stream your webcam feed, watch emotions being detected live, and chat with the bot based on your mood.
+- **Live Interaction**: Stream your webcam feed, watch emotions being detected live, and chat with the AI bot based on your mood.

+---

-## Chatbot Interaction
+## 💬 Chatbot Interaction

 The integrated chatbot enhances the user experience by responding to detected emotions in a conversational manner.
 Key features include: